Native Student Success Summit Inspires, Empowers Native Youth

 Facilitators:

 Session B: Afternoon Breakout Session 2: Game On!
-Explore the Game Industry and Coyote & Crow Character Creation
+Explore the Game Industry and Coyote & Crow Character Creation with Derek Pounds, Samish

 Become familiar with the dynamic world of game industry through a tribal lens and unleash your creativity with an engaging exploration of Coyote & Crow!
-This workshop offers a dual experience: a behind-the-scenes look at the gaming industry followed by a hands-on walkthrough of creating your very own character in the acclaimed tabletop role-playing game Coyote & Crow.
-Learn how this groundbreaking game celebrates Tribal culture and storytelling in a unique sci-fi/fantasy setting.
+This workshop offers a dual experience: a behind-the-scenes look at the table top gaming industry followed by a hands-on walkthrough of creating your very own character in the acclaimed tabletop role-playing game Coyote & Crow.
+Learn how this groundbreaking game celebrates tribal culture and storytelling in a unique sci-fi/fantasy setting.
 Whether you're a gaming enthusiast, aspiring developer, or someone looking for a fresh perspective on interactive storytelling, this workshop is the perfect blend of knowledge and creativity.
 Come ready to learn, imagine, and bring a character to life!

 Facilitators: Tanya Powers